sophiiehan/CruzHacks2023-Front-End-Challenge/README.md

-# Getting Started with Create React App
+# Submission for CruzHacks2023 Organizer Front End Challenge

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with ReactJS, bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+Make sure you have NodeJS installed, and run the command

+### `npm install`

+to install all of the dependencies this project uses

-In the project directory, you can run:
+In the project directory, run:

 ### `npm start`